Direk Jayanama

-Notability
+Political career

 From 1938 to 1947, Direk served in many important posts in the Thai government during the early years of constitutional rule.
 During World War II, he held the post of Foreign Minister to become the Ambassador to Japan.
 He also held the posts of Deputy Prime Minister, Foreign Minister (multiple times), Justice Minister, and Finance Minister.
-He also served as the Thai Ambassador to the Court of St. James's (England), Germany and Finland.
+He also served as the Thai ambassador to the Court of St. James's (England), Germany and Finland.

 In 1947, he was appointed ambassador in London, but resigned a few months later as a result of the Phibunite coup.

-The Negotiator with Allies Power

-Direk’s account is especially good on the Franco-Thai conflict of 1940; The invasion by Japan in 1941; The delicate relationship with Japan over 1942–1943; Financial affairs in the immediate postwar period; and the negotiations to rehabilitate Thailand with the Allied Powers, including becoming a member of the United Nations.
+Direk's memoir Thailand and World War II was first published in 1966.
+Direk’s account is "especially good on the Franco-Thai conflict of 1940, the invasion by Japan in 1941, the delicate relationship with Japan over 1942–1943, financial affairs in the immediate postwar period, and the negotiations to rehabilitate Thailand with the Allied Powers, including becoming a member of the United Nations".

-The Thammasat University
+Thammasat University

 In 1949, Direk also founded the Thammasat University Faculty of Political Science.
 It offers undergraduate and graduate studies in three majors, politics and government, public administration, and international affairs.
 Many Thai provincial governors, mayors, leaders, and activists are graduates from this faculty.
 He then taught law at Thammasat University, and wrote texts on diplomacy and foreign affairs.